dreamos82/Dreamos64/docs/kernel/MemoryManagement.md

 Before explaining what `pmm_setup` does, let's see first an issue that arised and how we decided to fix it.

 So one of the problems, especially if we use 4k pages (it was not present using 2M pages) is that we need to map a lot of memory to cater for all the structures needed by the PMM, but also by the VMM, and everything else.
-When the kernel is loaded we usually have some space already mapped just after it's end, but it is pure coincidence, and if we eventually reach an unmapped part of memory, without considering the potential `#PF`, it requires the kernel to map that new region but that can be a problem on early stages, let' s see why.
+When the kernel is loaded we usually have some space already mapped just after its end, but it is pure coincidence, and we can eventually reach an unmapped part of memory, causing a `#PF`, the kernel needs to map that new region in advance, but that can be a problem on early stages, let' s see why.

 On many architectures paging is usually obtained using a `multi-level`  approach, where a portion of a address is just an entry into a specific table, and the value is the address of the next level table, until we reach the last part of the address that is the offset within the address contained on the last-level entry table (we don' t cover the details here, if interested in learning more this is explained in the [Paging](https://github.com/dreamportdev/Osdev-Notes/blob/master/04_Memory_Management/03_Paging.md) chapter of the _Osdev Notes_).